AudioMoth USB Microphone

 DEFAULT: When the switch is set to DEFAULT the device will enumerate as a USB microphone implementing the set sample rate and gain.
 The red LED will flash at a rate determined by the sample rate (identical to that of the standard AudioMoth firmware).

-CUSTOM: When the switch is set to CUSTOM the device will again enumerate as a USB microphone implementing the sample rate and gain settings as above, and also the requested filter settings.
+CUSTOM: When the switch is set to CUSTOM the device will again enumerate as a USB microphone implementing the sample rate and gain settings as above, and also the requested filter and advanced settings.
 You can switch between DEFAULT and CUSTOM whilst recording to see the effect of these settings.

 The AudioMoth will run on power from the USB connector and does not need to have batteries installed.